 If you are still in Canada, you can cross over to Toronto for a display of fire and lanterns.
 There is an annual parade and festivals with the Kensington Market Winter Solstice as hosts.
 The event comes with oversized puppets, fire dancers, musicians, extravagant costumes, and plenty of lanterns.

 Stonehenge in England is host to one of the world’s longest-running and most famous celebrations of both the summer and winter solstices celebrations.
 The prehistoric monument is 90 miles outside of London.
 Thousands worldwide gather at the site to watch the sunrise over the stones.
+On the solstice, sunrise observers from around the globe come together to witness a once-in-a-lifetime experience at Stonehenge.
+Join an experienced Stonehenge guided tours on one of these special tours and explore what makes this ancient UNESCO World Heritage Site so fascinating!

 Park City in Utah offers a more relaxing atmosphere.
 You can sip hot toddies while relaxing in a hot tub, enjoy sunset times in Seattle, or opt for a candlelit winter solstice feast at Mindful Cuisine.